0x60df/loophole/README.md

 `read-key` recursively, and read keys will be the keyboard macro.
 When you are finished, type finish key which may be `C-g`.
-Finish key is specified by customizable variable `loophole-kmacro-by-read-key-finish-key`, whose default value is key sequence for `keyboard-quit`.
+Reading key is operated by `loophole-read-key-until-termination-key` and finish key is specified by customizable variable `loophole-read-key-termination-key`, whose default value is key sequence for `keyboard-quit`.
 By default, you can only finish and cannot abort definition.
-Once you set another key sequence to `loophole-kmacro-by-read-key-finish-key`, you can finish by your finish key, and can abort by the key sequence bound to `keyboard-quit`.
+Once you set another key sequence to `loophole-read-key-termination-key`, and `loophole-allow-keyboard-quit` ia non-nil, you can abort by the key sequence bound to `keyboard-quit`.

 ##### kmacro by recall record